 Blocked Text Numbers

-Occasionally, text numbers can be blocked by carriers when they suspect the text number is sending spam or unwanted messages.
+Text numbers can be blocked by carriers when they suspect the number is sending spam or unwanted messages.
 While this is out of Call-Em-All's hands, we know that this experience can be frustrating.
 We try to be proactive in notifying our users when their text messages are not being sent due to suspected spam by cell phone carriers.

 What does "blocked" mean?